nus-cs2113-AY1920S2/tp/docs/team/jeremiasliew.md

 + What it does: Allows users to add, delete and view upcoming events.

-+ Justification: Being able to keep track of upcoming events/deadlines such as exams/project deadlines is helpful to the user as it allows him/her to plan their revision accordingly.
++ Justification: Being able to keep track of upcoming events/deadlines such as exams/project deadlines is helpful to the user as it allows him/her to plan his/her revision accordingly.

 + Highlights: This enhancement is not tied to the subject class, meaning that the user has the flexibility to add any events that are deemed important, even those not related to any of the stored subjects.
 The event feature also allows the user to select the number of days range